D8-X/perpetual-simulation/README.md

   - They look for arbitrage opportunities between the exchange and one other centralized exchange.
   - Usually kept out of the simulations to make the calibrations more conservative: e.g. the mark premium rate in the presence of arbitrage should be at most as high as without arbitrage.

-### Stakers
+### Liquidity Providers
 Correspond to external liquidity providers.
-Only "noise" stakers are implemented:
+Only "noise" LPs are implemented:
   - They deposit cash stochastically within a given period.
   - They withdraw their deposit after a given hoolding period has passed.
-  - The cash available to each staker is randomized.
+  - The cash available to each LP is randomized.

 ### Data-getter
 Used to query index data directly from Chainlink.